HL7/US-Core/input/pagecontent/downloads.md

 - [CSV(compressed folder)](csvs.zip)
 - [Excel(compressed folder)](excels.zip)

-A table comparing all the observation profiles in US Core is also available for download:
+A table comparing all the Observation Profiles in US Core is also available for download:

 - [Excel](observations-summary.xlsx)